Nikos-Prinios/ETH-XGaze/README.md

 A very simple script that take a video as input.
 It will create an output video file (showing the gaze vector), a csv file and a heatmap

 ![alt greatness](nic-gaze.gif "Amazing uh?").

+You'll also need to Modules folder from : https://github.com/xucong-zhang/ETH-XGaze